 - The gateway may lack the required reception to maintain a connection to our network.
 Please see our article Improving Gateway Reception for help on improving your device's connection.

-- Green or Yellow LED - Gateway is connected to your local network with acceptable strength
+Gateway is connected to your local network with acceptable strength

 - If your Gateway is showing as connected to your local network, the issue may lie with a different component of our hardware.
 Please see our articles Aggregator Not Connected and Sensor Not Collecting Signals for guidance on checking the other hardware components.